| | All About IRAs

 traditional IRA or if you want to help reduce taxes during retirement and preserve assets for

 your beneficiaries.
-But a traditional deductible IRA may be a better tool if
+But a traditional deductible IRA may be more appropriate if

-you want to lower your yearly tax bill while you're still working and possibly
+you want to lower your yearly tax bill while you are still working and are possibly

-in a higher tax bracket than you'll be in during retirement.
+in a higher tax bracket than during retirement.
 Note:

 You can have both a traditional IRA and a

-Roth IRA, but your total annual contribution to all of the IRAs that you own
+Roth IRA, but your total annual contribution to all IRAs, both traditional and Roth,

 cannot exceed the annual contribution limit. |